-One of the advantages of the PDF format is that the appearance of a PDF page remains the same regardless of the hardware or software used to display it, this was the original goal of PDF.
-As a result of PDF meeting its goal, it has been widely adopted and with wide adoption comes a number of problems.
-PDF Alchemist helps you recover information that may have been lost when a PDF was created, specifically it helps recover the structure of the content of a document – the idea that a line of text near the top or bottom of a page is a page artifact or that a line of text that is larger and centered over text other text could indicate a heading followed by a paragraph.
+One of the advantages of the PDF format is that the appearance of a PDF page remains the same regardless of the hardware or software used to display it.
+This was the original goal of creating the PDF format.
+But in converting a PDF to another type of file format, the original PDF document structure is sometimes lost.
+PDF Alchemist helps you recover information that may have been lost when a PDF was created.
+Specifically, PDF Alchemist helps recover the structure of the content of a document, such as the idea that a line of text near the top or bottom of a page is a page artifact (a header or footer) or that a line of text that is larger and centered over other text could indicate a heading followed by a paragraph.

-PDF Alchemist analyzes the layout of text in a PDF like a human reading the content would read it, linking related text and paragraphs together with an option to skip page-specific artifacts like running headers and footers.
+PDF Alchemist analyzes the layout of text in a PDF as a person reading the content would read it, linking related text and paragraphs together with an option to skip page-specific artifacts like running headers and footers.
 The output from PDF Alchemist is saved as reflowable HTML or as an EPUB 3.0 file, and from there can be used in a variety of ways.

 Sometimes, such as when you want to review the page layout of a PDF flyer or brochure, page fidelity is important.
 In other situations, accessing the content of a PDF is what matters instead.
 Consider: